Edward Sorel

 Edward Sorel (born Edward Schwartz, 26 March 1929) is an American illustrator, caricaturist, cartoonist, graphic designer and author.
-His work is known for its storytelling, its left-liberal social commentary, its criticism of reactionary right-wing politics and organized religion.
+His work is known for its storytelling, its left-liberal social commentary, and its criticism of right-wing politics and organized religion.
 Formerly a regular contributor to The Nation, New York Magazine and The Atlantic, his work is today seen more frequently in Vanity Fair.
 He has been hailed by The New York Times as "one of America's foremost political satirists".
 As a lifelong New Yorker, a large portion of his work interprets the life, culture and political events of New York City.
 There is also a large body of work which is nostalgic for the stars of 1930s and 1940s Hollywood when Sorel was a youth.
 Sorel is noted for his wavy pen-and-ink style, which he describes as "spontaneous direct drawing".

 Early life

 Sorel was born and grew up in The Bronx, the son of Jewish immigrants.
-His father was a door-to-door dry goods salesman, while his mother worked full-time in a hatmaking factory.
-Sorel became serious about drawing when a case of double pneumonia confined him to bed for nearly a year.
+His father was a door-to-door dry goods salesman, and his mother worked full-time in a hatmaking factory.
+When a case of double pneumonia confined Sorel to bed for nearly a year, he passed the time learning to draw and it evolved into a career path.
 He attended the High School of Music & Art, and graduated from the Cooper Union in 1951.

 As he explains in Mary Astor's Purple Diary, he took his name from the character Julien Sorel of The Red and the Black by Stendhal, with whom he felt akin because both hated their fathers, the clergy and the corrupt society of their time.